 The login server function within the ICE system can be functionally combined with the I/O gateway server node function in some configurations.
 One or more per system are supported.
-Very large systems with high levels of user logins may use one or more dedicated login server nodes.
+Very large systems with high levels of user logins may use multiple dedicated login server nodes.
 The login node functionality is generally used to create and compile programs, and additional login server nodes can be added as the total number of user logins increase.
 The login server is usually the point of submittal for all message passing interface (MPI) applications run in the system.
 An MPI job is started from the login node and the sub-processes are distributed to the ICE system's compute nodes.
+Another operating factor for a login server is the file system structure.
+If the node is NFS-mounting a network storage system outside the ICE system, input data and output results will need to pass through for each job.
+Multiple login servers can distribute this load.

-Figure 3-5 shows the rear connectors and interface slots on a 2U service node.
+Figure 3-6 shows the rear connectors and interface slots on a 2U service node.

-Figure 3-5 2U-high Service Node Rear Panel
+Figure 3-62U Service Node Rear Panel